DeathAngelDaemon/display-lotro-server/README.md

-## Display LotRO server
+## Display LotRO Server

 Wordpress-Plugin for showing the server status of LotRO servers (as widget or shortcode).

 Requires at least (wordpress version): 4.3
-Tested up to: 4.9.8
+Tested up to: 5.4.1

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html